 Lovers of more sophisticated pleasures can find plenty of satisfaction in Polish cities.
 The local landmarks include wonders such as Wawel Castle, Lancut Castle, Fredyryk Chaupin’s Museum, Jagiellonian University, and Kazimierz, to name a few.

 Undoubtedly, international students would grow hungry and thirsty with so much to do in Poland.
 Fortunately, the locals have selected the perfect dishes to complement the cold weather.
 National treasures such as the kielbasa (type of smoked sausage), pierogi, pyzy (types of dumplings), and oscypek (smoked cheese) still bring nostalgic tears to anyone who has studied in the country - that and vodka.

-With state of the art facilities, a long history of professionals excelling in the medical field, and a low barrier for entry in terms of grades and finances, Poland is the place to go for studying medicine abroad!
+With state-of-the-art facilities, a long history of professionals excelling in the medical field, and a low barrier to entry in terms of grades and finances, Poland is the place to go for studying medicine abroad!

 Do you feel like packing yet?

 Submit a free application to hear more about your options in Poland and Europe via Medlink Students.

 In Poland, the Medicine course will take you 6 years.
 The duration of dentistry and pharmacy is 5 years.

 The average price of medical education in Poland is €12000 per year for international students.

 Yes.
 Several Polish medical schools offer the option to take their programme entirely in English.
 These special English programmes are taught entirely in English by fluent speakers.